Milan Gurović: Early life

 Gurović was born in Novi Sad, SR Serbia, SFR Yugoslavia to Serbian parents.
 His father Božidar and mother Mara, both hailed from the vicinity of Trebinje, in Herzegovina.
-Raised in Novi Sad with a younger brother Veljko, young Milan practiced kung fu before taking up the sport of basketball.
+Raised in the Novi Sad neighbourhood of Detelinara with a younger brother Veljko, young Milan practiced kung fu before taking up the sport of basketball.

 Club career

 Early years

-After taking up basketball at thirteen years of age with KK Slavija Novi Sad, Gurović quickly moved across town to join the youth system of the more established NAP Novi Sad a.k.a Naftagas Promet under coach Zoran Trivan.
+After beginning to pursue structured basketball at thirteen years of age with KK Slavija Novi Sad, Gurović quickly moved across town to join the youth system of the more established NAP Novi Sad a.k.a.
+Naftagas Promet under coach Zoran Trivan.
 Two years later, at age fifteen, he debuted for NAP's first team thus getting a chance to compete against grown men in the Yugoslav Second Basketball League.
 He simultaneously attended the streamlined Agricultural High School in Novi Sad.

 Peristeri

-Marking himself out quickly as a talented youngster at NAP, Gurović was noticed by a Greek basketball scout who convinced the teenager's parents to authorize their son's move to Greece during summer 1992 just after his 17th birthday.
+Marking himself out quickly as a talented youngster at NAP, in December 1992, Gurović was noticed by a Greek basketball scout who convinced the 17-year-old teenager's parents to authorize their son's move to Greece.
 Although initially told by the scout that he'd be joining Olympiakos, the youngster ended up at Peristeri, getting attached to its youth team.
 He would simultaneously train with the club's first team coached by Kostas Politis.

+For five days in the summer of 1994, during his first visit home since moving to Greece, 19-year-old Gurović was attached to the newly-promoted BFC Beočin's training camp in Novi Sad's SPENS arena in order to improve his basketball skills and fitness level.
+Training for the upcoming 1994-95 YUBA League season, the club's first in FR Yugoslavia's top-tier league, BFC's coaching staff—consisting of head coach Muta Nikolić and his assistant Zoran Trivan (Gurović's old coach at NAP)—decided to accommodate young Gurović, a player not on their roster, in order to help his basketball development.

-By 1994, Gurović entered Peristeri's first team permanently.
+By the 1994-95 league season, Gurović entered Peristeri's first team permanently.
 As was the case with many young basketball players from former Yugoslavia at the time (mostly of Serbian ethnicity), he also took Greek citizenship, and thus competed as a domestic player, under the name Milan Malatras.

 From summer 1995, for the following two seasons at Peristeri, Gurović was coached by compatriot Dragan Šakota whom the player credits for greatly helping him improve his game and find his footing in a foreign country at such a young age.
 It was Šakota who moved Gurović to the small forward position having previously been deployed at power forward or even center.
 Playing alongside another talented Serbian youngster and future star Marko Jarić, who joined the club in 1996, it was not long before Gurović started showing exceptional quality.
 By his fourth season with the club, 1997–98, he averaged 17.2 points per game.